 2. Feeling grumpy and frustrated all of the time

 We all have bad days, but if your staff, friends, and family are walking on eggshells around you, it may be time to reevaluate the situation.
+Having a negative effect on those around you is not a great sign but it also takes a toll on your mental health which is just as important.

 3. Bad memory and a short attention

 Just the other day, you forgot where you put the keys, where you parked the car, or if you paid the guys.
+If you think you’re having just another forgetful day that turns out to be a week and then a month, this could be a sign of burnout.
+Consistent memory loss and lack of attention can have prolonged effects on the brain.

 4. Can’t get no satisfaction

 You used to love it when a job was well done, but now you just don’t care one way or the other.
+Job satisfaction should be important to you and in the workplace.
+According to a study on the burnout experience, low levels of job satisfaction also lead to absenteeism, turnover and negative workplace relationships.

 5. Constant stress

 You’ve lost your ability to switch off.
 You worry about work you’ve done, work that’s not done, and work you might not even get.
+Stress can have major consequences on your mind and body, not to mention reducing productivity and motivation whilst at work.

 6. Poor self-care